Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Peter is Shaw 1991, Shutterstock

-Miniature horses have affectionate personalities, plus they’re as cute as a button.
+Miniature horses have affectionate personalities—plus they’re as cute as a button.
 Due to their small size and wonderful attributes, these friendly little horses make great therapy animals.
-Some people who raise these animals take the horses to nursing homes and assisted living facilities to visit with the residents.
+Some people who raise these animals also take the horses to nursing homes and assisted living facilities to visit with the residents.

-Miniature horses are amazing animals.
-By nature, they’re gentle, sociable, calm, and inquisitive.
-Their coats and manes are silky smooth and soft, making them animals people enjoy looking at, cuddling, touching, and hugging.
-It’s not uncommon for a mini horse to nuzzle up to a person as a way of showing affection.
+By nature, miniature horses are gentle, sociable, calm, and inquisitive.
+Their coats and manes are silky smooth and soft, making people enjoy looking at, cuddling, touching, and hugging them.
+It’s also not uncommon for a mini horse to nuzzle up to a person as a way of showing affection.

-Until recently, miniature horses were not very popular emotional support animals.
-This had nothing to do with the horses being unsuitable.
-It was mostly because many people didn’t know they could use this animal as an ESA.
-But with their charming personalities, gentle and sociable nature, and manageable size and exercise requirements, mini horses are now one of the most popular ESAs.
+Until recently, miniature horses were not popular ESAs.
+This had nothing to do with them being unsuitable.
+It was mostly because many people didn’t know that they could use this animal as an ESA!
+But with their charming personalities, gentle and sociable nature, and manageable size and exercise requirements, mini horses are now among of the most popular ESAs.

-Type of Person Well-Suited for a Miniature Horse ESA
+The Type of Person Best Suited for a Miniature Horse ESA

-A miniature horse emotional support animal can be a good fit for someone who:
+A miniature horse ESA can be a good fit for someone who:

 • Can take a miniature horse outdoors for exercise every day